bullet-db/bullet-db.github.io/docs/index.md

 Bullet queries allow you to filter, project and aggregate data.
 It lets you fetch raw (the individual data records) as well as aggregated data.

 See the [UI Usage section](ui/usage.md) for using the UI to build Bullet queries.
+This is the same UI you will build in the [Quick Start](quick-start.md)

 See the [API section](ws/api.md) for building Bullet API queries.

 For examples using the API, see [Examples](ws/examples.md).
+These are actual albeit cleansed queries sourced from the instance at Yahoo.

 ## Termination conditions

 A Bullet query terminates and returns whatever has been collected so far when:

 1. A maximum duration is reached.
 In other words, a query runs for a defined time window
-2. A maximum number of records is reached. (only applicable for queries that are fetching raw data records and not aggregating)
+2. A maximum number of records is reached (only applicable for queries that are fetching raw data records and not aggregating).

 ## Filters